 The Jerry Brown Arts Festival (JBAF) is an indoor, juried arts festival headlined and named in honor of Hamilton resident and Smithsonian potter, Jerry Brown, who as a ninth-generation potter was awarded in 1992 the National Heritage Fellowship and in 2003 received the Alabama Heritage Award from the Alabama State Council on the Arts.
-Artists from throughout the Southeastern United States participate in this two-day festival celebrating the festival’s theme, “Reflections of the South.”
-Host of the JBAF is the Northwest Alabama Arts Council, Inc., a 501(c)3 organization supporting the arts and art education.
 Named a Top 20 event by the Southeast Tourism Society!

-It is with great excitement that AshaKiran and the City of Huntsville-Office of Multicultural Affairs invite you to our 6th Annual Community Kite Festival on Saturday, March 2, 2019!
+It is with great excitement that AshaKiran and the City of Huntsville-Office of Multicultural Affairs invite you to our 8th Annual Community Kite Festival!
 Once again our theme is “Soaring for Social Justice,” and we are showcasing the dozens of non-profit organizations in our local community who selflessly provide aid to marginalized demographics.
-It is our hope that every member of our community is able to enjoy a beautiful afternoon filled with kite-flying, scrumptious foods, fellowship and entertainment while learning more about the wide-range of services offered throughout the city of Huntsville.

 42nd Annual St. Patrick’s Day Parade

-The 42nd annual Huntsville St. Patrick’s Day Parade will be held on Saturday, March 16th at 11:30am in downtown Huntsville!
+The 42nd annual Huntsville St. Patrick’s Day Parade will be held on Saturday, March 14th at 11am in downtown Huntsville!
 Presented by the Irish Society of North Alabama, this annual tradition is a celebration of Irish culture & heritage in a positive family atmosphere.
-Check out the Parade Route on the website.

 Huntsville Coffee and Tea Festival